 STRUCTURE OF THE SCHEDULE

 The Evaluation Schedule lists the judgements required of inspectors, all of which contribute to an overall evaluation of the effectiveness of the school and what makes it so.
-The criteria are couched as good practice statements, and the reporting requirements are stated.
+The criteria are couched as good practice statements.

 The Schedule sets out the parameters within which the inspectors must work.
 In applying the Schedule, however, inspectors must have regard for the characteristics of the individual school, particularly the school’s evaluation of its own performance.
 The Schedule therefore maps the scope of the inspection, but the registered inspector determines the balance of time that is spent on different enquiries.